kokonutzlabs/Nook_Book_Pt1/README.md

 Simulated attacks are conducted in a controlled lab environment to demonstrate:

 - Bypassing authentication mechanisms
-- Extracting unauthorized data from the database
+- Extracting unauthorized data
-- Escalating access privileges
+- Privilege escalation

-The goal of the attack phase is to observe system behavior and identify what forensic evidence is generated during exploitation.
+The goal of the attack phase is to observe system behavior and identify what **forensic evidence** is generated during exploitation.

 ---

 ## Forensic Analysis

-Digital forensic analysis focuses on identifying and reconstructing unauthorized activity using available evidence.
+Digital forensic analysis focuses on reconstructing unauthorized activity using available evidence.

-Analysis includes:
+### Analysis Activities
 - Review of application logs
 - Review of database query logs
 - Identification of anomalous authentication events

-Findings include:
+### Forensic Findings
 - Timeline reconstruction of unauthorized access
 - Identification of compromised accounts
-- Documentation of gaps in logging and monitoring
+- Documentation of logging and monitoring gaps

-This analysis highlights the importance of proper logging and visibility in production environments.
+This phase highlights the importance of **visibility and auditability** in production systems.

 ---